skx/pam_pwnd/README.md

       @include common-session-noninteractive
       auth   required   pam_pwnd.so  try_first_pass

+Upon the "stretch" release of Debian GNU/Linux the complete file might instead look like this:

+      #%PAM-1.0

+      @include common-auth
+      @include common-account
+      @include common-session-noninteractive
+      auth   required   pam_pwnd.so  try_first_pass

-At this point I can test the module hasn't broken my system by reseting the `sudo` cache, and re-authenticating:
+Regardless of what your file looks like, once you've added the reference to `pam_pwnd.so`, you should then be ready to test the module hasn't broken your system by reseting the `sudo` cache, and re-authenticating:

      frodo ~ $ sudo -k
      frodo ~ $ sudo su -
      [sudo] password for skx:
      root@frodo:~#

+Assuming nothing is broken you should:

+* Be prompted for your password, only once, as expected.
+* Receive your root-prompt.

 ### Installation Paranoia